iodide-project/iodide/docs/contributing.md

 ### Linting

-We also rely on linting as a way of standardizing low-level style choices in the code.
-We use [Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript) along with their [React Guide](https://github.com/airbnb/javascript/tree/master/react).
+We rely on linting as a way of standardizing low-level style choices in the code.
+We use [Airbnb's Javascript Style Guide](https://github.com/airbnb/javascript) along with their [React Guide](https://github.com/airbnb/javascript/tree/master/react), as well as [Prettier](https://pretter.io).
 The use of a linter in your development worflow means you can focus on the higher-level aspects of style.
 As such we will likely not accept any PRs that fail linting.
 If this feels like a hassle, we'd recommend roughly following the Development Workflow below so you don't have to sweat this detail!

 ## Contribution Prerequisites

 - You should have [Node](https://nodejs.org/) installed at v8.0.0+ and [npm](https://www.npmjs.com/).
+If you want to work on the server, you will also need [docker](https://www.docker.com/) and [docker-compose](https://docs.docker.com/compose/).
 - You should have some familiarity with React, Redux, modern ECMAScript, or be willing to learn.
 - You should have some familiarity with how Git works, or be willing ot learn.